What You Need to Know to Adopt a Baby in Maine

 Words don’t do it justice.
 The moment you answer your phone and hear the voice of your adoption specialist telling you that a mother has chosen you, that there is a baby who will one day call you mommy and daddy, that all the work so far has been worth it — many families find it indescribable.

-Most families who work with American Adoption are able to adopt within 1-12 months of going active.
-The wait can seem long, but it will be worth it.
+Our families are able to adopt within an average of 12 months.
 Once you receive an adoption opportunity, you will have the chance to get to know the potential birth mother through pre-placement contact, which American Adoptions helps to coordinate.

 This makes many families nervous at first, but don’t worry.
 Your adoption specialist will prepare you for the conversation, and it can be very beneficial for yourself and the potential birth mother.